 Simplify where it makes sense to.
-Draw similes and metaphors from the same neighbourhood of images and ideas, for clarity’s sake.
+Draw similes and metaphors from the same neighborhood of images and ideas, for clarity’s sake.

 7. Write drunk, edit sober

 ‘Write drunk, edit sober’ is a quote often misattributed to Ernest Hemingway.
-Essentially meaning that writing requires a degree of abandon, while editing requires precision and focus.
+It implies that writing requires a degree of abandon, while editing requires precision and focus.

 Whoever first said it, it catches two important aspects of clarity in writing.
 Namely:

-- Clarity is not a first draft concern: First drafts are sloppy, spotty, patchy, riddled-with-holes (‘drunk’, more often than not).
+- Clarity is not a first draft concern: First drafts are sloppy, patchy (‘drunk’, more often than not).

 - Clarity takes focused, attentive work: Editing isn’t fast or consistently thrilling, but it is vital.
 What words should be capitalized?
-Is X a proper or a common noun?
-Even seasoned editors may often have to look up the finer details.
+Is X a proper or common noun?
+Even seasoned editors may have to look up the finer details often.

-Stopping to fuss and fiddle constantly may lead to the opposite of clarity in writing.
-Writing that feels overly harried, and chipped away at.
+Stopping to fiddle with words constantly may lead to the opposite of clarity in writing.
+Writing that feels overly fussy.
 Writing with the life squeezed out of it.
-Working loose and light has its own avantages.
+Working loose and light has its own advantages.